Chart Color Schemes

 Residential development activity is lower than average in Ashmore according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers indicates Ashmore averaged around 10 new dwelling approvals annually over the past five financial years, totalling approximately 50 homes.
+AreaSearch analysis indicates Ashmore averaged approximately 10 new dwelling approvals annually over the past five financial years, totalling around 50 homes.
 As of FY26, 42 approvals have been recorded.
-Historically, each dwelling constructed has attracted an average of 4.6 new residents per year between FY21 and FY25, indicating demand outstripping supply.
-New properties are being constructed at an average expected cost of $689,000, targeting the premium market segment with higher-end properties.
+Historically, about 4.6 new residents per year have arrived per dwelling constructed between FY21 and FY25, indicating demand significantly exceeds supply.
+New properties are constructed at an average value of $689,000, targeting the premium market segment with higher-end properties.

-This financial year has seen $20.5 million in commercial approvals, reflecting moderate levels of commercial development.
-Compared to the Rest of Qld, Ashmore exhibits significantly less development activity, 84.0% below the regional average per person.
+This financial year has seen around $20.5 million in commercial approvals, suggesting moderate levels of commercial development.
+Compared to Rest of Qld, Ashmore has significantly less development activity, approximately 84.0% below regional average per person.
 This constrained new construction typically reinforces demand and pricing for existing dwellings.
-Nationally, Ashmore's development activity is also lower, suggesting market maturity and possible development constraints.
-All new construction in Ashmore has been comprised of detached dwellings, maintaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+Nationally, development activity is also lower, reflecting market maturity and possible development constraints.
+All new construction in the area has been detached dwellings, maintaining Ashmore's suburban identity with a concentration of family homes suited to buyers seeking space.

-This trend favours detached housing more than current patterns suggest (69.0% at Census), demonstrating ongoing robust demand for family homes despite increasing density pressures.
-The location currently has approximately 1111 people per dwelling approval, reflecting an established market.
-According to the latest AreaSearch quarterly estimate, Ashmore is projected to add 1,806 residents by 2041.
+The location has approximately 1111 people per dwelling approval, indicating an established market.
+Future projections estimate Ashmore adding around 1,806 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development